London is a capital of creativity and commerce, making it the perfect location for some of the world’s best-regarded fashion colleges.

-Fashion school is not only about nurturing your creative talents – the most successful colleges also make sure their students are educated in running a business, marketing, styling and practical skills.
+Fashion school is not only about nurturing your creative talents – the most successful colleges also ensure their students are educated in running a business, marketing, styling and practical skills.

-With some impressive alumni and faculty staff, any of the following colleges will give your fashion career a kick start and help you on your way towards working in the fashion industry:
+With some impressive alumni and faculty staff, any of the following colleges will give your fashion career the kick start it needs and help you on your way towards working in the fashion industry.

 Central Saint Martins College of Art and Design

-Famous graduates of St. Martins include Stella McCartney, John Galliano, Paul Smith and Alexander McQueen, among others.
-With such an impressive track record, it’s little wonder that St. Martins is widely regarded as one of the world’s best fashion schools.
+A list of Saint Martins graduates reads like a who’s who of fashion industry heavyweights – alumnis include Stella McCartney, Riccardo Tisci, Alexander McQueen and his successor Sarah Burton, among many many others.
+With such an impressive track record, it’s little wonder that CSM is widely regarded as one of the world’s best fashion schools.

-If you study at St. Martins, you’ll benefit from the skills and experience of teaching staff who have helped launch the careers of some of the UK’s most successful designers.
-Student catwalk shows are archived on style.com and the graduate shows are a regular feature at London Fashion Week.
+If you study at Saint Martins, you’ll benefit from the skills and experience of teaching staff who have helped launch the careers of some of the UK’s most successful designers.
+The site on Granary Square is just a short walk from King’s Cross St Pancras, making it easy to commute to no matter where you are in the city.

 London College of Fashion

 The London College of Fashion is the only college in the UK that specialises in fashion education.
 As well as a wide selection of design courses, there are programmes focusing on beauty, fashion business and marketing, costume design, fashion journalism and photography.
-The college also holds a series of short courses in Dubai three times a year.
-Shoe designer Jimmy Choo is probably the college’s most famous alumnus and also teaches at the college as a visiting lecturer.
+If sustainability is important to you, London College of Fashion also hosts the Centre for Sustainable Fashion – one of the research centres of the University of the Arts group – established and led by Dilys Williams.
+For a taste of the work the Centre undertakes, check out the short online course they created in partnership with Kering, hosted on Future Learn.

 Royal College of Art